 Download our free PDF:

-Once the student has created his or her FAFSA account, he or she will be asked to provide some basic demographic information.
+Once the student has created their FAFSA account, they will be asked to provide some basic demographic information.
 If the student has completed a FAFSA electronically in a previous year, these answers may be pre-filled.
 Double-check them and update the appropriate fields as needed.
 If required, provide the Federal Student Aid ID or username and password.
 Context-sensitive help is provided on the right-hand side of the screen as each question field is selected.

-It is important to list the student’s name exactly as it is shown on the student’s Social Security card.
+It is important to list the student’s name exactly as it appears on the student’s Social Security card.
 This is the student’s legal name, not a nickname.
-FAFSA on the Web will ask for the student’s last name, first name and middle initial.
+FAFSA on the Web will ask for the student’s last name, first name, and middle initial.
 For example: report the first name as Susan, not Suzie, if Susan is the student’s first name on the Social Security card.

 Note that the last name is listed first, followed by the first name and middle initial.
 Some students accidentally list their first name first instead of second.

-Sometimes, the student will be a U.S. citizen or permanent resident and have a Social Security number, but one or both of the student’s parents will not have Social Security numbers because they are not U.S. citizens or permanent residents.
-The student is still eligible for federal student aid and should complete the FAFSA with his or her Social Security number.
-When the form asks for the parent’s Social Security numbers, use 000-00-0000.
+Sometimes, the student will be a U.S. citizen or permanent resident and have a Social Security Number, but one or both of the student’s parents will not have Social Security Numbers because they are not U.S. citizens or permanent residents.
+The student is still eligible for federal student aid and should complete the FAFSA with his or her Social Security Number.
+When the form asks for the parents' Social Security Numbers, if the parent does not have a Social Security Number, enter 000-00-0000.

 If the student lives outside the United States, use 00000 as the zip code.

 The FAFSA asks for the student’s state of legal residence.
-This is usually the state that the student lists as part of his or her permanent address, the student’s home state.
+This is usually the state that the student lists as part of their permanent address, the student’s home state.
 Do not use the student’s campus mailing address.
-The student’s FAFSA information will be provided to this state (as well as the state in which the student’s college is located) to qualify him or her for state grants and other state aid.
+The student’s FAFSA information will be provided to this state to qualify them for state grants and other state aid.

-The FAFSA asks the student for the date he/she became a legal resident of the state if he/she became a legal resident less than five years ago.
-(A similar question is asked of the parents, if the student is a dependent student.)
+The FAFSA asks the student for the date they became a legal resident of the state if they became a legal resident less than five years ago.
+(A similar question is asked of the parents if the student is a dependent student.)
 Five years is used as a threshold because all states consider students who are U.S. citizens or eligible noncitizens to be residents of that state if they have lived there for at least five years.